rtullydo/rtullydo.github.io/40-contact.md

 ## Credit

 This website was created by [Ryan Tully-Doyle][4], [Kelly Bickel][5], and [J. E. Pascoe][3].
 The original idea was inspired by the "Widening the Pipeline" conversation at [2TART Presents: OTWIA][6] online conference.
-The Directory was inspired by the work of the [Operator Algebra Searchable Information Site][1].
+The Directory was inspired by the impressive and comprehensive [Operator Algebra Searchable Information Site][1].
 The idea for the Curriculum was inspired by Brett Wick's [Internet Analysis Seminar][2].

 [1]:<https://operatoralgebras.org>
 [2]:<http://internetanalysisseminar.gatech.edu/about.html>